 Each of the houses would have had its own kailyard, or kitchen garden, which produced vegetables and soft fruit.
 The remains of “drystane dykes” show where livestock grazed and crops were grown.

 Follow the Bennachie Colony Trail

 You can see the remains of the houses that belonged to this short-lived community by following the Bennachie Colony Trail.
 Download the free app and leaflet or pick up a leaflet at the Bennachie Visitor Centre.

 Visiting Bennachie Colony

-The exact location of Bennachie Colony is grid reference NJ 698 216.
+The exact location of the Bennachie Colony is grid reference NJ 698 216.

-The best place to start your visit is the Bennachie centre.
+The best place to start your visit is the Bennachie Visitor Centre.

 All sites managed by Forestry and Land Scotland are open for you to explore.
 However, not all sites have paths or signage and some are a considerable distance from car parking.
 We recommend that visitors consult a detailed map and wear appropriate clothing.